 Kit Redstone and the rest of the Testosterone cast.
 Photo by Luke Forsyth

 “I love The Cultch because I had the great pleasure of bringing my work there all the way from London.
 It was and still is the most sensational venue I have ever had the privilege to work with.
 Located in the heart of a wonderful community, every single staff member works tirelessly to make this a really special place.
 I have never experienced a team so generous, fun, good natured and talented at what they do.
 A good venue should feel like a family working in absolute harmony, and this was my experience of working with the theatre.
 The work they program is bold and important – showcasing plays that entertain, delight and most importantly informs, inviting their audience into important questions raised.
 The theatre is in many ways the centre of a gorgeous community, it’s beating heart is a conduit to the varied voices that it brings to the stage.
 Without a doubt, my favourite theatre in the world.” – Kit Redstone, Testosterone writer & performer

-“I love The Cultch because it’s this incredible gathering place for all kinds of different communities who are all passionate and devoted to the arts – patrons, volunteers, theater makers, dance makers – it’s this amazing home for both local artists and visiting artists which is a really beautiful thing.” –Dave Deveau, Playwright / Zee Zee Theatre Associate Producer
+“I love The Cultch because it’s our cultural living room where we gather and share and converse and remember.
+It’s this incredible gathering place for all kinds of different communities who are all passionate and devoted to the arts – patrons, volunteers, theatre makers, dance makers – it’s this amazing home for both local artists and visiting artists which is a really beautiful thing.” –Dave Deveau, Playwright / Zee Zee Theatre Associate Producer

 “I love The Cultch because it’s the place where the world comes to me.

 I love The Cultch because it’s where I get to see old friends and make new ones.